 Analysis of pseudogenes and their parent genes can provide a window into changing functional constraints and selective pressures.
-Unitary pseudogenes are markers of loss of function mutations that that have become fixed in the population.
+Unitary pseudogenes are markers of loss of function mutations that have become fixed in the population.
 Here we annotated over 200 new unitary pseudogenes in mouse and a similar number in human.
 We found that the enrichment of vomeronasal receptor unitary pseudogenes in human with respect to mouse highlights the loss of certain olfactory functions in humans.
-Moreover, unitary analysis is especially interesting because it provides us with key moments in the evolution of gene function by marking the loss and gain of function events.
-A known example of fixed LOF mutation in a human with respect to mouse is the pseudogenization of Cyp2G1 gene (Figure 7A).
+Moreover, the unitary analysis is especially interesting because it provides us with key moments in the evolution of gene function by marking the loss and gain of function events.
+A known example of fixed LOF mutation in a human with respect to the mouse is the pseudogenization of Cyp2G1 gene (Figure 7A).
 Here the human gene acquired a C-T mutation resulting in a stop codon in the middle of a coding exon resulting the gene disablement and thus the creation of a unitary pseudogene.
 By contrast, in Caroli we observed a A-G gain of function mutation for the NCR3 gene that is pseudogenized in all the other mouse strains including the reference, reverting the initial TGA stop to a tryptophan codon (Figure 7B).

 Since a processed pseudogene’s likelihood of creation is related to its parent’s expression level, they can act as a record of their parent gene’s expression level and perhaps provide insight into the past importance of their parent gene.
 The link between the creation of processed pseudogenes and parent genes associated with key biological functions is further supported by an enrichment of parent genes amongst mouse essential genes.
 Meanwhile, duplicated pseudogenes record duplication events that shaped both the genome environment and function during the organism’s evolution.
 Furthermore, the wealth of functional genomics assays available for the experimentally relevant mouse strains presents an opportunity to investigate both the activity of parent genes as well as pseudogene genesis.
 As expected parent genes have higher levels of expression relative to non-parents both during embryo development as well as in adult tissue.
 Moreover, time series expression analysis during embryo development suggest that most pseudogene creation is commonly related to the high expression levels of housekeeping genes.